rubysec/ruby-advisory-db/README.md

 bundle exec rspec
 ```

-## GitHub Advisory Sync
+## GitHub Security Advisory Sync (GHSA)

+ * The usual GHSA/SYNC workflow is:
+   1. Run "ruby lib/github_advisory_sync.rb" ruby script.
+      - The rake task will write YAML files for any missing advisories.
+      - More details follow this paragraph.
+   2. Run "./lib/rad-ignores.sh" shell script to ignore duplicate advisories.
+   3. Run "rake" to run the lint checks.
+   4. Run "yamllint $(find gems rubies -type f |grep yml$)".
+   5. If new or modified advisories, submit a PR to the repo.
+   6. CAVERT: Between steps 2 and 5, you might need to manually edit the files.

 There is a script that will create initial YAML files for RubyGem advisories
 which are in the [GitHub Security Advisory API], but are not already in this
 dataset.
 This script can be periodically run to ensure this repo has all the
-data that is present in the GitHub Advisory data.
+data that is present in the GitHub Security Advisory data.

-The GitHub Advisory API requires a token to access it.
+The GitHub Security Advisory API requires a token to access it.

 * It can be a completely scope-less token (recommended); it does not require any
   permissions at all.
 * Get yours at: https://github.com/settings/tokens

-To run the GitHub Advisory sync to retrieve all advisories, start by executing
+To run the GitHub Security Advisory sync to retrieve all advisories, start by executing
 the rake task:

 ```shell